-The following table represents aggregate fees billed to the company for the fiscal years ended December 31, 2012 and 2011, by Deloitte & Touche LLP, the company's principal accountant.
+The following table represents aggregate fees billed to the Company for the fiscal years ended December 31, 2014 and 2013, by Deloitte & Touche LLP, the Company's principal accountant.

-Fiscal Ye ar Ended
+Fiscal Yo Fiscal Year Ended

-2012 2011
+2014 2013

-Audit Fees (1) \$ 362,886 \$ 329,359
+Audit Fees(1) \$ 491,702 \$ 341,624

 Audit-Related Fees

 Tax Fees

-All Other Fees (2) 8,500
+All Other Fees

-Total Fees \$ 362,886 \$ 337,859
+Total Fees \$ 491,702 \$ 341,624

-(1) Includes fees billed for professional services rendered in connection with the audit of our consolidated financial statements, including an attestation of our internal controls over financial reporting, review of interim consolidated financial statements and services that are normally provided by Deloitte & Touche LLP in connection with statutory and regulatory filings and engagements.
+(1) Includes fees billed, or estimates of fees to be billed, for professional services rendered in connection with the audit of our consolidated financial statements for the referenced fiscal year ended, including an attestation of our internal controls over financial reporting, review of interim consolidated financial statements and services that are normally provided by Deloitte & Touche LLP in connection with statutory and regulatory filings and engagements.
+2013 fees were previously reported based on invoices received during the fiscal year and have been restated for comparability purposes.